nvidia-cosmos/cosmos-reason1/README.md

 ## Setup

 > **This repository only contains documentation/examples/utilities.
 You do not need it to run inference.
-See [Inference example](examples/inference/inference.py) for a standalone inference example.
+See [Inference example](scripts/inference_sample.py) for a minimal inference example.
 The following setup instructions are only needed to run the examples in this repository.**

 Install system dependencies: